successive-dev/being-devops/content/post/Expose-a-kubernetes-service-through-Ingress.md

 {{< mermaid >}}

-It's important to understand the use of ingress-controller here.
-What's happening is that user will hit ingress-controller (through some client like chrome or curl).
+It’s important to understand the use of the ingress-controller here.
+What’s happening is that the user will hit ingress-controller (through some client like chrome or curl).
 Ingress-controller also keeps observing kubernetes Ingress resource all the time and therefore it knows all the ingress rules.
-Based on that rules, it will decide which service to fetch the data from and then returns it back to client.
-This behaviour is also known as reverse-proxying that-is retrieving resources on behalf of client from one or more back-ends.
+Based on those rules, it will decide which service to fetch the data from and then returns it back to the client.
+This behavior is also known as reverse-proxying that-is retrieving resources on behalf of a client from one or more back-ends.

 ## Exposing the service through ingress